danneu/koa-skeleton/README.md

 ## Changelog

+The following version numbers are meaningless.

+- `3.1.0` 14 Nov 2017
+  - Replace Nunjucks with Pug for HTML templating.
 - `3.0.0` 25 Apr 2017
   - Removed Babel since the features we want are now supported by Node 7.x.
 - `2.0.0` 29 Oct 2015